 The Irish women’s group continues to meet for two hours every Thursday morning, unless we go out on a trip.
-In spring, we picnicked at Queens Park and at Golders Hill.
-We had a great day out at Ruislip Lido in the Summer and we visited the Christmas market at St Albans in December.
-We visited two exhibitions at the British Museum, one on US prints and posters from the 1960s and the other on religions.
+In spring, we have picnicked at Queens Park and at Golders Hill.
+We have had a great day out at Ruislip Lido in the Summer and have visited a Christmas market and exhibitions at the British Museum.

-We looked up Irish singers on the web, discovering both Eleanor McEvoy who wrote ‘A Women’s Heart’ and the band Celtic Women, which gave us the chance to appreciate the huge changes that have taken place in the performance of Irish culture.
-In September, we were blown away by Eleanor McAvoy performing live at an intimate gig in a church during Islington Prom.
-Soon afterward, we found our way to South Kensington for a classical recital, followed by afternoon tea at HTB in Queens Gate.
+We have looked up Irish singers on the web, discovering both Eleanor McEvoy who wrote ‘A Women’s Heart’ and the band Celtic Women, which gave us the chance to appreciate the huge changes that have taken place in the performance of Irish culture.
+We were blown away by Eleanor McAvoy performing live at an intimate gig in a church during Islington Prom.
+We have also found our way to South Kensington for a classical recital, followed by afternoon tea at HTB in Queens Gate.

-People shared happy things and problems, ideas and information.
-We also shared irritations - such as scams and marketing phone calls and our thoughts about social and political issues both global and local.‘You go home with lots of interesting things to think about’ as one member said.
+People share happy things and problems, ideas and information.
+We also share irritations - such as scams and marketing phone calls and our thoughts about social and political issues both global and local.
+‘You go home with lots of interesting things to think about’ as one member said.

-In the autumn, we enjoyed a weekly singing practice in preparation for the Centre’s end of year party, where we led the singing of Christmas songs.
-We rounded off 2017 with a bacon and cabbage meal for the group at West Hampstead Women’s Centre.
+In the autumn, we often enjoy a weekly singing practice in preparation for the Centre’s end of year party, where we lead the singing of Christmas songs.

 In 2019 Ageing Better in Camden started funding our evening Creative Writing Group and we are very grateful for their support.